 This twist on the classic Tom Collins drink uses Meyer lemons for a slightly tart, slightly sweet Meyer lemon cocktail you can enjoy all winter long into spring.

 (This recipe for Meyer Lemon Tom Collins was originally posted in March 2012, but was updated with new photos in 2018).

 Another week is coming to a close and we've got another Cocktail Friday on our hands.
 I have a feeling I don't need to say anything more on that.
 Except for maybe Siiiiiiiiiiiiiiiigh (of relief).
 And perhaps you'd like to hear the sound of gin pouring into a glass, crackling as it hits the ice.
-Tonight we're enjoying a Meyer Lemon Tom Collins, another recipe that I actually followed for several reasons. a) Tom Collins is one of those classic drinks I hear about all the time, but I wasn’t sure exactly what it consisted of.
-I needed to learn.
-And b) Cocktailing with Meyer lemons is new to me.
-Also, why isn’t cocktailing a word?
-Let’s change that, OK?
+Tonight we're enjoying a Meyer Lemon Tom Collins.
+I was so excited when I saw a recipe for a Meyer lemon cocktail on Serious Eats since I love me some Meyer lemons and am always looking for food and drinks to incorporate them into.
+The Tom Collins is one of those classic drinks I hear about all the time, but I am never really exactly sure what it is.
+I needed to learn and this cocktail gave me the perfect opportunity.

 - Soda water

 - In a highball glass, mix together gin, Meyer lemon juice, and sugar.

 - Add ice and top off with soda water.